emberjs/guides/source/testing/testing-models.md

-_Container testing methods and computed properties follows previous patterns shown in [Testing Basics] because DS.Model extends Ember.Object._
+_Container testing methods and computed properties follow previous patterns shown in [Testing Basics] because DS.Model extends Ember.Object._

 [Ember Data] Models can be tested in a module that uses the `setupTest` helper.